w3c/wai-arrm/content/index.md

 ## What is ARRM

-Accessibility Roles and Responsibilities Mapping (ARRM) helps you meet Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)).
-ARRM defines which roles have responsibilities for meeting which aspects of WCAG.
+Accessibility Roles and Responsibilities Mapping (ARRM) helps your team meet Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)).
+ARRM provides guidance on which roles you can assign responsibilities for accessibility.

 {::nomarkdown}
 {% include_cached box.html type="start" title="Here is a simplified example." class="simple" %}